Perfect pet-friendly Pembrokeshire

 If you’re thinking of bringing your four-legged friend on holiday to Pembrokeshire and want to hear all about it from the horse’s mouth (or the dog’s in this case!) then let Lucy fill you in.

-Lucy the happy little ‘chigi’ is a cross between a corgi and a chihauha and she’s spent her 3 years delighting at the dog-friendly treasures our picturesque Pembrokeshire Coast has to offer.
+Lucy the happy little ‘chigi’ is a cross between a corgi and a chihauha and she’s spent her 3 years delighting at the dog-friendly treasures our picturesque coastline has to offer.
 She simply can’t imagine a better place for a pet-friendly holiday!

 To give you a few pointers on the best places to explore, we’re delighted to present Lucy’s Pembrokeshire photo diary…